green-code-initiative/ecoCode/sonarqube-plugin-greenit/native-analyzer/android-plugin/README.md

 ## Screenshot

 We are currently working on a custom UI for the plugin.
-You can see the dashboard below.
+You can see the new user-friendly dashboard below.

  **Warning**: This UI is not released on open source.

 ![dashboard](docs/screenshot_1.png)

 ## Build and deploy the plugin